Acxiom/metalus/docs/json-pipelines.md

 * **displayName** - A short name that may be presented to a user in a UI
 * **description** - A longer explanation of what this step does
 * **type** - The type of step.
 It can be one of the following values: Pipeline, pipeline, branch, fork, join or step-group
-* **category** - ARepresents a group which this step should belong.
+* **category** - Represents a group which this step should belong.
 This is useful for UIs and queries to provide a common grouping of steps

 #### Tags
 Tags provide an additional layer of grouping within a query or UI.
 In the example above, the name of the jar file(s) which